briis/unifiprotect/README.md

 3. `camera.snapshot` - Take a snapshot of the current image on the specified camera
 4. `camera.record` - Record the current stream to a file

-**Note:** When using the above services, Recording in Unfi Protect will be set to *motion*.
+**Note:** When using *camera.enable_motion_detection*, Recording in Unfi Protect will be set to *motion*.
 If you want to have the cameras recording all the time, you have to set that in Unifi Protect App.

 I am planning on adding the `camera.snapshot` service in a future release